What is Quality Improvement (QI)?

 How to start a cycle of QI

-As part of the Physician Practice Improvement Program (PPIP), Alberta’s physicians must incorporate three activities into their practice over a five-year cycle.
+As part of the Physician Practice Improvement Program (PPIP), Alberta’s physicians must incorporate at least one personal development and two quality improvement activities into their practice over a continuous five-year cycle.
+One quality improvement activity must use CPSA’s Standards of Practice as a metric to identify opportunities for practice enhancement.

-A CPSA standards of practice (SOP) metric must be used as your objective data at least once during every five-year PPIP cycle.
-Being compliant with the standards of practice involves not only knowing what they are, but critically assessing whether any gaps exist in your practice by selecting metrics to help you highlight these elements.
+Being compliant with the Standards of Practice involves not only knowing what they are, but critically assessing whether any gaps exist in your practice by selecting metrics from the standards to help you highlight these elements.

-Below are some tips to help you start a Standards of Practice cycle:
+Below are some tips to help get you started:

-- Assess and get a clearer understanding of your practice by taking advantage of CPSA’s many competence tools:
+- Assess and get a clearer understanding of your practice and their alignment with the Standards of Practice by taking advantage of CPSA’s many competence tools:

 - If you’re part of a group practice, strengthen and enhance it through our Group Practice Review program.

 - Complete a self-directed review of your patient records, using CPSA’s new Standards of Practice Metrics tools.

 Programs and organizations listed are possible avenues to completion of a PPIP activity.
 Please note that the list of resources is not exhaustive and if you are aware of additional resources, please let us know.